facebook

 Certainly, this is an admonition for us personally.
 But how can our politics not also reflect this ethic?

 So, what is the goal of government?
-To promote human flourishing, the common good.
-This means providing protection from criminals and foreign nations, enabling a secure economy, and caring for the poor, the needy, and the oppressed, as Christ said, the least of these.
+To promote human flourishing and the common good.
+This means providing protection from criminals and foreign nations, enabling a secure economy, and caring for the poor, the needy, and the oppressed—as Christ said, the least of these.

-I first posted this article in 2015.
-However, I re-posted it in December 2018 and this time had a significant response on the Faith on View Facebook Page from multiple people who claim that a Christian can’t be a Democrat.
+This essay often receives a significant response on social media from people who claim that a Bible-believing Christian can’t be a Democrat.
 At my wife’s suggestion, I decided to post my response at the foot of this article.
-The subject will likely become an article of its own at some point in the future but this allows me to respond in a more timely manner.
-Edited below for an essay rather than Facebook format:
+The subject will likely become an essay of its own at some point.

-As far as the abortion issue, it is much more complicated than you are indicating.
-There are some theological arguments on that issue which I’ll blog about at some point, but I don’t want to spend the time on right now.
-I’ll focus purely on the pragmatic issues.
+The issue is much more complicated than many believe.
+I’ll write about some theological arguments on that issue at some point, but I don’t want to spend the time on them right now.
+I want to focus purely on the pragmatic issues.

 When Roe v.
-Wade was decided in 1972 there was a Republican President and a Republican-appointed Supreme Court majority.
-Evangelicals were largely silent on the issue.
-It wasn’t until the evangelical/ fundamentalist power structure mobilized around segregation, several years later, that they started pushing the abortion issue to mobilize the masses.
-Historian Randall Balmer from Dartmouth has done some good work on this subject.
-But, he is far from the only one.
+Wade was decided in 1972, there was a Republican President and a Republican-appointed Supreme Court majority.
+Evangelicals were largely silent on what they saw as an issue only important in Roman Catholicism.
+When evangelicals did speak, they were not univocal, but the majority of perspectives leaned toward the permissibility of abortion, even within conservative denominations such as the Southern Baptist Convention.
+It wasn’t until the evangelical/ fundamentalist power structure mobilized around segregation several years later that evangelicals started pushing the abortion issue to mobilize the masses.
+Historian Randall Balmer from Dartmouth, among others, has done some good work on this subject.

 The Moral Majority mobilized and was a large factor in replacing devout evangelical Jimmy Carter with our nation’s first divorced president, Ronald Reagan.

 In 1992, Planned Parenthood v.
 Casey was again decided during a Republican Presidency with a majority Republican-appointed Supreme Court.
-But, that decision reaffirmed the Ruling of Roe v Wade.
+However, that decision reaffirmed the ruling of Roe v Wade.

-If one truly wants to save unborn children then supporting policies and leadership that does that is a wiser course of action than supporting those who promise but never deliver.”
+If one truly wants to save unborn children, then supporting policies and leadership that does that is a wiser course of action than supporting punitive policies and politicians, which ultimately leads to higher abortion numbers.

 This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today or can be easily updated.
 This piece was first published on October 22, 2015, and has been lightly edited and updated.